What Makes a Great Dashboard?

 By integrating with existing business data systems using an intelligent API, these software packages automatically read and present data, pulling it into the dashboard.
 This minimises time and resource requirements – remember ‘pre-tech’ when creating the monthly manager’s pack was a vastly time-consuming exercise in itself?
 The intuitive drag and drop interface means that the system administrator can adjust the dashboard at a moment’s notice according to needs, and cloud-based hosting offers a range of benefits, such as affordability, data security and remote software upgrades over time.

 QuickScore and Scoreboard also provide their own intuitive dashboard design module, with widgets that are easy to choose and place for the quick and intelligent creation of a perfect information view.
-The software uses consistent colours and design attributes so that every dashboard will look clean, provide necessary information in the right way and allow your business leaders to get an accurate picture of the business at the touch of a button.
+The software uses consistent colours and design attributes so that every dashboard will look clean, provide the necessary information in the right way and allow your business leaders to get an accurate picture of the business at the touch of a button.

 In short, these modern software systems make the creation of rich and informative business performance dashboards easier than ever – giving your leaders the tools that they need to make confident, data-driven and meaningful business decisions.